RexJaeschke/csharplang/proposals/csharp-7.0/tuples.md

 ```
 end example\]

 ## Changes to [Conversions](../spec/conversions.md)

+### Identity conversion

-> Add the following text to [Identity conversions](../../spec/conversions.md#identity-conversions), after the bullet point on `object` and `dynamic`:
+> Add the following text to [Identity conversion](../../spec/conversions.md#identity-conversion), after the bullet point on `object` and `dynamic`:

 * Element names are immaterial to tuple conversions.
-Tuples with the same types in the same order are identity convertible to each other or to and from corresponding underlying `ValueTuple` types, regardless of the names.
+Tuples with the same element type set in the same order are identity-convertible to each other or to and from corresponding underlying `ValueTuple` types, regardless of the names.

+\[Example:
 ```csharp
 var t = (sum: 0, count: 1);